 Removing a Tick

 If you do find an embedded tick remove it as soon as possible using fine tipped tweezers, and clean the area thoroughly with soap and water or rubbing alcohol.
 Removing the tick properly and as soon as possible reduces the risk of disease transmission.
 The bacteria that causes Lyme disease is found in the stomach of the tick.
 So take care not the squeeze the tick's body or pull the tick out using finger nails.
 Also, using home remedies such as nail polish, petroleum jelly, or a hot match will increase the risk of agitating the tick and allow for the transmission of bacteria.
 Mark the date that you noticed the tick on your calendar so that you can accurately report the date of exposure to your doctor if you become ill.
 View the video below from the New York State Department of Health to see how to properly remove a tick.

 Symptoms of Lyme Disease

 Symptoms of Lyme disease include fatigue, headache, fever, joint or muscle pain, swollen lymph nodes, and a target shaped rash.
+Watch for these symptoms for 30 days after you remove a tick.
 Contact your physician if you develop a rash or fever within 30 days of a tick bite.
 Even if you are not aware that you were bitten by a tick, seek medical attention for a circular rash, accompanied by flu-like symptoms.
 Untreated Lyme disease may lead to long term health issues such as: chronic arthritis, bell's palsy, or Lyme carditis (inflammation of the heart).
 If Lyme disease is suspected, your physician may order blood-work.
 Lyme disease is treated with antibiotics.